 The central idea of supply chain management is to apply a total system approach to managing the flow of information, materials, and services from raw material suppliers through factories and warehouses to the end customer.

-AACSB: Analytic Blooms: Understand Difficulty: 1 Easy Learning Objective: 01-03 Recognize the major concepts that define the operations and supply chain management field.
+AACSB: Analytical Thinking Blooms: Understand Difficulty: 1 Easy Learning Objective: 01-03 Recognize the major concepts that define the operations and supply chain management field.
 Topic: Historical Development of Operations and Supply Chain Management

-52. The term "electronic commerce" refers to the buying and selling of electronic products and devices.
+50. The term "electronic commerce" refers to the buying and selling of electronic products and devices.